University of Reading Research Data Archive

 Scope and purpose

-The University of Reading Research Data Archive (the Archive) is a multidisciplinary online service for the registration, preservation and publication of research Datasets produced or collected at the University of Reading.
+The University of Reading Research Data Archive is an institutional repository for the preservation and sharing of research datasets produced at the University of Reading.
+Datasets deposited in the Archive are validated and managed in accordance with the FAIR Principles for Findable, Accessible, Interoperable and Re-usable research data.

-The Archive can be used by University of Reading research staff and research students to register, preserve and publish data supporting research undertaken at the University in accordance with the University's Research Data Management Policy and the policies of public research funders.
+The Archive can be used by University of Reading research staff and research students to preserve and publish data supporting research undertaken at the University in accordance with the University's Research Data Management Policy and any other applicable data sharing policies.

 Management and administration